h5bp/Front-end-Developer-Interview-Questions/README.md

 * If you could master one technology this year, what would it be?
 * What are the differences between Long-Polling, Websockets and SSE?
 * Explain the importance of standards and standards bodies.
-* What is FOUC?
+* What is Flash of Unstyled Content (FOUC)?
 How do you avoid FOUC?
 * Do your best to describe the process from the time you type in a website's URL to it finishing loading on your screen.
-* Explain what ARIA and screenreaders are, and how to make a website accessible.
+* What is your approach to accessiblity and developing in keyboard accessibility and visual focus, such as using foundational HTML and Javascript techniques?
+* Explain your experience with Web Accessibility Initiative's Accessible Rich Internet Applications (WAI-ARIA): Do you know the difference between developing an aceesible website following Web Content Accessibility Guidelines (WCAG) web standards and custom developing for assistive technologies such as screenreaders with WAI-ARIA?
+* What experience do you have in developing in frameworks such as Microsoft Active Accessibility (MSAA), Microsoft UI Automation (UIA), or Java Accessibilty Bridge, or Linux Foundation's IAccessible2?
 * Explain some of the pros and cons for CSS animations versus JavaScript animations
 * Explain the following request and response headers:
   * Diff. between Expires, Date, Age and If-Modified-...